AppMarkInfo/AppMarkInfo/README.md

-# 👋 Welcome to AppMarkInfo
+# 👋 Welcome to AppMark Infotech

 🚀 **AppMark InfoTech** is a trusted IT solutions company with **8+ years of experience** delivering world-class digital products.
 We specialize in crafting tailored solutions that empower businesses to grow, innovate, and succeed.